sweetcriminal/Portfolio/README.md

 ## How to navigate

 I plan to add hyperlinks to all showcases in the future.
 In the meantime, choose a showcase you'd like to see from the file structure above.
-Each one has a README for viewing the full deomstration, as well as a folder of all the images used.
+Each one has a README for viewing the full demonstration, as well as a folder of all the images used.